gorky93/stackoverflow_analysis/README.md

-# anaemia_analysis
+# stackoverflow survey data analysis
-exploring predictability of anemia
+exploring developer landscape as a person new into tech